BasedInc/libhat/README.md

 std::string example = "test";

-// Here, I am accessing the value at offset 0x10 of a std::string, which is a size_t const size_t& size = hat::member_at<size_t>(&std::as_const(example), 0x10);
+// Here, I am accessing the value at offset 0x10 of a std::string, which is a size_t
+// If the object is passed as a reference, the return value must be const const size_t& size = hat::member_at<size_t>(&std::as_const(example), 0x10);

+// Additionally, you can also do this: size_t& size = hat::member_at<size_t>(example, 0x10);
 ```